Chinese Lion Dance

 This performance can be included with Lion on the Ground Performance, a lot like a drunken person but using a Lion!
 The Lion drinks alcohol from a Chinese Wine Jug and becomes drunk, causing it to lose co-ordination and balance.
 This greatly amuses the audience creating a festive atmosphere.

-Contact us if you would likemore information or to book the Chinese Lion Dance
+if you would likemore information or to book the Chinese Lion Dance